GTPB/ELIXIR-Train-the-Trainer-Dev/README.md

 <br/>

 As you can see, this is a list with two levels (otherwise know as a list of lists).
 The first level maps to the sessions.
 Then, within each session, you will have the list of episodes.
 Notice that they are not numbered.
 This makes it easier to maintain, since adding or removing any titles is as easy as going to the specific location on the list and inserting/deleting said title (or set of titles).
 No need to update any numbers, which is taken care of automatically by the script every time a change is made to an episode in the \_episodes folder.
 There is, however, the extra overhead of going to the YAML file and changing the list whenever you want to add or remove an episode, but we feel it is less work than the alternative.
-At the time of writing, you have both to change this YAML file and then create or delete the episode file.
+At the time of writing, to edit the episodes you have both to change this YAML file and then create, delete or rename the episode file.
 We would like to have the latter step be done automatically as well, but such a script has not been done as of yet.

 <br/>